Brain Health Auburn Updated June 5, 2026

 I'm Stephanie.

-I've been an Alzheimer's Association advocate for over twelve years — as an AIM Ambassador, the founding Tuscaloosa Walk Chair, and now as the 2026 East Alabama Walk Chair and a member of the Alabama Alzheimer's Association Board of Directors.
+I've been an Alzheimer's Association advocate for fourteen years, serving as an AIM Ambassador, the founding Tuscaloosa Walk Chair, and now as the 2026 East Alabama Walk Chair and a member of the Alabama Alzheimer's Association Board of Directors.